LorenzoCeretta/bplus-tree-terminal/DEVELOPMENT.md

    - Handle simple inserts when there's space
    - Handle cases where we need to split nodes to balance the tree
-   - Handle cases where we need to redistribute keys between nodes (optional)

 3. Deletion
    - Handle simple deletes